RarelyCharlie/rarelycharlie.github.io/_draft/emdrinfo.md

 The tool is now set up.
 Close the Settings panel.
 This stops the tool.
 You are now ready to go.

-To start the session, press the Play [>] button.
+To start the session, press the Play <i class="fa fa-play"></i> button.

 If you have a therapist, then your therapist controls the EMDR stimulus.

-If you have no therapist, use the space bar or the Play/Pause [>/||] buttons to start and stop the EMDR stimulus, use the left [<-] arrow key to slow the EMDR stimulus, and use the right [->] arrow key to speed up the EMDR stimulus.
+If you have no therapist, use the space bar or the Play/Pause <i class="fa fa-play"></i>/<i class="fa fa-pause"></i> buttons to start and stop the EMDR stimulus, use the left [<-] arrow key to slow the EMDR stimulus, and use the right [->] arrow key to speed up the EMDR stimulus.
 For best results, follow the more detailed instructions in a book or online tutorial.

 ### For therapists—EMDR with one device